privacybydesign/pbdf-website/pages/en/irma-explanation.md

 Protection against this is possible, for instance via anonymization technologies, such as [Tor](https://www.torproject.org).
-But such protection is not built into IRMA.
+But such protection is not built into Yivi.

 ### <a name="values"></a>8.
-Which values does the IRMA technology embody?
+Which values does the Yivi technology embody?

 Authentication requirements, and information flows, reflect the power relations in society.
 In general, the more powerful parties impose authentication requirements and mechanisms on the less powerful parties.
-The Privacy by Design foundation is well aware of these societally important issues and aims to use value-laden design in offering IRMA as a transparent open identity platform for proportional and contextual authentication that empowers, instead of weakens, users.
+The Privacy by Design foundation is well aware of these societally important issues and aims to use value-laden design in offering Yivi as a transparent open identity platform for proportional and contextual authentication that empowers, instead of weakens, users.
 This context-dependence is related to [Helen Nissenbaum](http://www.nyu.edu/projects/nissenbaum/)'s interpretation of privacy as contextual integrity.

-IRMA works via freely available open source software.
+Yivi works via freely available open source software.
 Everyone can inspect and judge how it works.
-This contributes to confidence, not only in the proper functioning of the IRMA system, but also in order to check that there are no hidden back-doors in the system.
+This contributes to confidence, not only in the proper functioning of the Yivi system, but also in order to check that there are no hidden back-doors in the system.
 Such transparency is essential for broad voluntary usage and acceptance of sensitive ICT-infrastructure, like for authentication.
-With IRMA there is no commercial lock-in, and there is no extorted trust.
-Even if the foundation somehow goes down, the IRMA software will still be there and can be maintained and continued by others.
+With Yivi there is no commercial lock-in, and there is no extorted trust.
+Even if the foundation somehow goes down, the Yivi software will still be there and can be maintained and continued by others.

-Thus, IRMA is not about plundering or deceiving users, or about surreptitiously steering them commercially or politically, but about encountering them transparently, with dignity, respecting their autonomy and privacy.
+Thus, Yivi is not about plundering or deceiving users, or about surreptitiously steering them commercially or politically, but about encountering them transparently, with dignity, respecting their autonomy and privacy.

-IRMA is based on properties of individuals (attributes) whose source is explicitly visible, namely in the form of the issuer who commits itself via digital signatures to the validity of these attributes.
+Yivi is based on properties of individuals (attributes) whose source is explicitly visible, namely in the form of the issuer who commits itself via digital signatures to the validity of these attributes.
-IRMA is thus about "objective" properties and qualifications of people, where the objectivity lies in the verifiable origin of attributes.
+Yivi is thus about "objective" properties and qualifications of people, where the objectivity lies in the verifiable origin of attributes.
-In this way IRMA distinguishes itself from "subjective" reputation-based systems, in which qualifications can be manipulated relatively easily and their origin is seldom transparent.
+In this way Yivi distinguishes itself from "subjective" reputation-based systems, in which qualifications can be manipulated relatively easily and their origin is seldom transparent.

-IRMA does not exclude commercial activities surrounding authentication.
+Yivi does not exclude commercial activities surrounding authentication.
 But these commercial activities work best *on top of* an open basic infrastructure, and not in its core.
 Internet protocols like TCP and IP are also open, and form the basis for the success of